Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 at Sunrise when on the other side of the Sun.
 Thus, being the first “star” to be visible as twilight beckons on account of her extreme brightness, Venus is

 often known as the Evening Star or the Morning Star, depending on which side of the Sun she is in her orbit.
+As the Evening Star, she'll be visible in the evening and will be the first

-as well.
-I actually prefer to view her in daytime because only then is she not dazzling in a telescope, and it's a nice party trick for the non-initiated.
+prefer to view her in daytime because only then is she not dazzling in a telescope, and it's a nice party trick for the non-initiated.

 You likely won’t have noticed Venus during the day as she’s a tiny bright speck in an otherwise bright blue sky.
 To see her through binoculars, you do need to